Culture industry: Mass culture

 A center point of the Dialectic of Enlightenment is the topic of "the Enlightenment as Mass Deception."
-The term "culture industry" is intended to refer to the commercial marketing of culture, the branch of industry that deals specifically with the production of culture that is in contrast to "authentic culture".
+The term "culture industry" is intended to refer to the commercial marketing of culture, the branch of industry that deals specifically with the production of culture that is in contrast to "authentic culture."

 Horkheimer and Adorno contend that industrially produced culture robs people of their imagination and takes over their thinking for them.
 The culture industry delivers the "goods" so that the people then only have left the task of consuming them.
 Through mass production, everything becomes homogenized and whatever diversity remains is constituted of small trivialities.
 Everything becomes compressed through a process of the imposition of schemas under the premise that what's best is to mirror physical reality as closely as possible.
 Psychological drives become stoked to the point where sublimation is no longer possible.

 Movies serve as an example.
 "All films have become similar in their basic form.
 They are shaped to reflect facts of reality as closely as possible.
 Even fantasy films, which claim to not reflect such reality, don't really live up to what they claim to be.
 No matter how unusual they strive to be, the endings are usually easy to predict because of the existence of prior films which followed the same schemas.
 Also, for example, erotic depictions become so strong and so pronounced that a transformation to other forms is no longer possible."

 The aims of the culture industry are—as in every industry—economic in nature.
-All endeavors become focused on economic success.

 Authentic culture, however, is not goal-oriented, but is an end in itself.
 Authentic culture fosters the capacity of human imagination by presenting suggestions and possibilities, but in a different way than the culture industry does since it leaves room for independent thought.
 Authentic culture does not become channeled into regurgitating reality but goes levels beyond such.
 Authentic culture is unique and cannot be forced into any pre-formed schemas.